syiming/testbed/docs/source/support/gcp.md

 #### By web interface

-You can also shutdown status of TPU and VM using the web console interface.
+You can also shutdown TPU and VM using the web console interface.

-By this navigation: Console page -> Compute Engine -> “TPUs” in the left side bar, you can select "transformer-tutorial" and click "STOP".
+By this navigation: Console page -> Compute Engine -> “TPUs” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
 You should wait for around 3 minutes to make sure that "transformer-tutorial" **disappears** from this page.

-By this navigation: Console page -> Compute Engine -> “VM instances” in the left side bar, you can select "transformer-tutorial" and click "STOP".
-You should wait for around 2 minutes to make sure that the status of "transformer-tutorial" becomes **grey** in this page.
+By this navigation: Console page -> Compute Engine -> “VM instances” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
+You should wait for around 2 minutes to make sure that the status of "transformer-tutorial" becomes **grey** on this page.

 ### Automatic shutdown